 Before Google Chrome appeared on the horizon, Internet Explorer, affectionately known as IE, was the web navigator of choice that populated our PCs.
 It came with all Windows-based computers and was the default web browser on earlier versions of Windows.
 It took over the role Netscape Navigator played in true fashion.
 IE made its debut in 1995 and is the longest-serving internet browser in the world today.
+How to find the currently installed version of Internet Explorer.

 At its peak, IE held 95% of the market share among all web browsers.
 IE changed the way the world did its web surfing.
 Many websites in the ’90s came with a proud announcement that they were best viewed in Internet Explorer.
 As the years have flown by, IE is now at version 11, its final edition, which had its release way back in 2013.